Raybeam/zartan/README.md

   ```
 9. Create config/deploy/production.rb in your dev environment.

-  Like the other config files, this has a `.sample` file, but does not get
+  Like the other config files, this has a `.sample` file.
+However, this file
-  uploaded to the production server unlike the other files.
+  does not get uploaded to the production server.

 10. Initial Deploy.
 In the dev environment: